Smart Timing Synchronization for Small Data Transmission: Introduction

 We identify three issues with the state-of-the-art method.
-First, the technique is highly dependent on the fixed thresholds that are set based on path loss models~\cite{rsrp_patent_gus, R4_1905499, R4_1905500}.
-This idealized assumption is not always reliable and data-driven methods are preferable in such scenarios, as also identified in our prior work~\cite{rsrp_patent_gus}.
-We build on this idea and provide detailed investigation and methodologies for TA validation for expanding the use of PURs.
-Following our proposal in~\cite{rsrp_patent_gus}, data-driven methods for obtaining an indication of TA have also been investigated in the context of expediting random access~\cite{kim2021two}, along the lines of machine learning (ML) - based timing estimation proposed for various facets of communication systems~\cite{schmitz2019deep, ali20206g, wu2019deep}.
-A second issue with legacy threshold-based TA validation is that the computation of thresholds and error margins are optimized for several redundant initial UE positions.
-For example, when the UE is near the cell-edge, further movement away from the BS sends the UE out of the cell, in which case, it can no longer use PURs irrespective of its TA.
+First, the technique is highly dependent on fixed thresholds that are set based on path loss models~\cite{rsrp_patent_gus, R4_1905499, R4_1905500}.
+This idealized assumption is not always reliable, and data-driven methods are preferable in such scenarios, as also identified in our prior work~\cite{rsrp_patent_gus}.
+We build on this idea and provide detailed investigation and methodologies for TA validation to expand the use of CG-SDT.
+Following our proposal in~\cite{rsrp_patent_gus}, data-driven methods for obtaining an indication of TA have also been investigated in the context of expediting random access~\cite{kim2021two}, along the lines of machine learning (ML)-based timing estimation proposed for various facets of communication systems~\cite{schmitz2019deep, ali20206g, wu2019deep}.
+The maturity of ML-based timing and location estimation techniques has also advanced adoption of such methods in the 3GPP standards, with a new work-item on artificial intelligence (AI)/ML native air interface being specified in the upcoming Rel-$19$~\cite{lin2023bridge, 10467186, chen20235g}.

+A second issue with legacy threshold-based TA validation is that the computation of thresholds and error margins is optimized for several redundant initial UE positions.
+For example, when the UE is near cell-edge, further movement away from the base station sends the UE out of the cell.
+In such a case, the UE can no longer use the CGs\footnote{In this paper, references to CGs refer to CG-SDT grants, and not other configured grants that are intended, for example, for semi-persistent transmissions.} regardless of its TA.
 Recognizing such conditions is critical in improving error margins while designing threshold computations.

 Finally, we identify a fundamental drawback with the idea of TA validation.
-When a UE determines a TA to be invalid, legacy approach requires the UE to fallback on either EDT or 4-step RAP to obtain a new TA.
-Therefore, mobile UEs that often move beyond the PM rarely use PURs.
-On the other hand, a C-IoT UE can always use PURs if, in place of validating the TA, it instead directly \textit{predicted} the TA at any given location.
+When a UE determines a TA to be invalid, the legacy approach requires the UE to fall back to random access-based approaches like RA-SDT or legacy four- or two-step random access procedures to obtain a new TA.
+Therefore, mobile UEs that often move beyond the PM rarely perform CG-SDT.
+On the other hand, a C-IoT UE can always apply CG-SDT if, in place of validating the TA, it instead directly \textit{predicted} the TA at any given UE location.